renovatebot/renovate/docs/development/local-development.md

 _Linux_

-You can use the following commands for `Ubuntu`.
+You can use the following commands on Ubuntu.

 ```sh
 curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -